Expansion plans for Thai resorts

-Pattaya is set for expansion over the next few years, with new hotels and faster transport links with Bangkok.
+The Thai seaside resort of Pattaya is set for expansion over the next few years, with new hotels and faster transport links with Bangkok in the pipeline.

 The ‘mixed use destination project’ means the properties will include indoor and outdoor retail spaces, attractions for all age groups and luxury accommodation.
-The goal for the construction project is to create a new ‘Absolute Center of Pattaya – The Place To Be’.
+The goal for the construction project is to create a new ‘Absolute Center of Pattaya – The Place To Be’, aimed at attracting both leisure and business tourism.

 As part of the project, a massive new rail hub is scheduled to open in 2021, replacing Bangkok’s century-old Hualamphong Station.